 Plastic container and spoon – I often prepared some pasta or salad in the evening and packed half of it for lunch the next day

-Little wallet with credit card, cash and ID card – I left my usual wallet at home and just had a the bare minimum on me.
-If you want to sleep in official pilgrim hostels, you need bring your ID.
+Little wallet with a credit card, cash, and ID card – I left my usual wallet at home and just had the bare minimum on me.
+If you want to sleep in the official pilgrim hostels, you need to bring your ID.

 Products from Amazon.com